CloudNationHQ/well-architected-modules/index.md

 - Deliver reliable resources and configurations for consumers.
 - Align modules across public cloud platforms (e.g., Azure, Databricks).

-Our mission is to provide a comprehensive library of Well Architected Modules across multiple IaC repositories.
+Our mission is to provide a comprehensive library of Well Architected Modules across multiple IaC (Terraform) repositories.
 These modules, supported by CloudNation, will accelerate Azure resource deployment and architectural patterns, empowering organizations worldwide on their IaC journey.

 ### Key Features:
 - Flexible, generalized, and multi-purpose